Introduction to integrating SEO strategy and social media

 Operational checklist: integrate your two teams

-1. Monthly kick-off meeting: SEO content, social media and PR.
+1. Monthly kickoff meeting: SEO content, social media, and PR.

-2. Shared backlog on Trello/Asana with two mandatory labels: “SEO and “Social , plus an estimated ROI field (traffic, engagement).
+2. Shared backlog on Trello/Asana with two mandatory labels: «SEO« and “Social”, plus an estimated ROI field (traffic, engagement).

-3. Unified style guide: same primary lexemes (e.g. “manual espresso machine vs “espresso machine ).
+3. Unified style guide: same primary lexemes (e.g., «manual espresso machine« vs “espresso machine”).

-5. Cross KPIs: Social Owner responsible for the click-through rate to the site; SEO Owner responsible for backlinks originating from Social.
+5. Cross KPIs: Social Owner responsible for click-through rate to the site; SEO Owner responsible for backlinks originating from Social.

 Future outlook: the metaverse and visual search

-In the near future, searches will increasingly happen via vision (Google Lens) and immersive worlds (Horizon Worlds).
-Brands will need to optimise their 3D assets as they optimise their WebP images today.
-Link with Social: Snapchat and its “Scan already influence visual Search.
-In 2021, Gucci released an AR sneaker exclusively on Snapchat; scans for « green/cream sneaker with bee logo on Lens display a Shopping carousel including the Gucci.com product page.
+In the near future, searches will rely more on vision (Google Lens) and immersive worlds (Horizon Worlds).
+Brands will need to optimize their 3D assets the way they optimize their WebP images today.
+Link with Social: Snapchat and its «Scan” are already influencing visual Search.
+In 2021, Gucci released an AR sneaker exclusively on Snapchat; scans of « green/cream sneaker with bee logo on Lens display a Shopping carousel including the Gucci.com product page.
 Social signals (number of scans, AR shares) feed Google’s visual index.
-Preparing your social assets — mesh, textures, glTF metadata — therefore amounts to pre-optimising your 3D SEO.
-Convergence is inevitable: tomorrow, your social mentions in a virtual world will be able to rank in a visual SERP.
+Preparing your social assets — mesh, textures, glTF metadata — therefore amounts to pre-optimizing your 3D SEO.
+Convergence is inevitable: tomorrow, your social mentions in a virtual world may rank in a visual SERP.

 Actionable conclusion